Golden Knights rally for 5-4 win, end Stars' 7-game run - WHIZ News

 Trailing by two goals in the third period, the Golden Knights used three unanswered goals and scored at least five times for the fourth time in six games.

-Trailing the Stars 4-2, Michael Amadio made it a one-goal game with his second of the season, Stone punched home his second of the night, and Pacioretty netted the go-ahead goal with a little more than four minutes left.
+Trailing the Stars 4-2, Michael Amadio made it a one-goal game with his second of the season, and Stone told his teammates on the bench that was the break they needed, and it was time to feed off that momentum.

+“I just looked at the boys and kind of had that feeling that we were going to find a way to get it done,” said Stone, who soon after punched home his second of the night to tie the game.

+Pacioretty then netted the go-ahead goal with a little more than four minutes left, extending his point streak to six games since returning from the injured list.
+It was his fifth goal in four games.

 Jonathan Marchessault, playing in his 300th game as a Golden Knight, also scored.